farsider350/AustraliaCash-Core/README.md

 ####	About

->		Australiacash is a free open source peer-to-peer electronic cash system that is
+>		Australiacash is a free open source peer-to-peer electronic system that is
 >		completely decentralized, without the need for a central server or trusted
 >		parties.
-Users hold the crypto keys to their own money and transact directly
+Users hold the crypto keys to their own Australia Cash and transact directly
->		with each other, with the help of a P2P network to check for double-spending.
+>		with each other, with the help of a peer-to-peer network to check for double-spending.
 >
 >		Australia Cash is a peer-to-peer cryptocurrency and open-source software project released
 >		under the MIT/X11 license.
 Creation and transfer of coins is based on an open source